 “Why seven?
 Why not five?
 Why — it allows the existing ones to be instituted in,” Paletko said.
 “What that will mean is like we have with liquor licenses there’s only so many so now you add a premium to that in an owner of an existing hookah lounge might have half a million dollar improvement as a result of this ordinance.”

 A second reading of the ordinance was read and approved 4-2 at the June 25 council meeting, which was followed by a study session on the topic.
 Abdallah and Constan voted no and Councilwoman Lisa Hicks-Clayton was absent from the meeting.
-Corporate Counsel Gary Miotke said the second reading puts the ordinance into effect after its published.
+Corporate Counsel Gary Miotke said the second reading puts the ordinance into effect after it’s published.

-According to the findings and purpose of the smoking lounge ordinance, “the city council finds that based on the characteristics of the use and past experience with these uses, a need has emerged to develop regulations to protect public health, safety and welfare applicable to smoking lounge and facilities commonly described as tobacco retail specialty stores, cigar bars, 0 percent nicotine establishments, hookah lounges and bars and other smoking facilities by any other name, that my desire to operate within the city.”
+According to the findings and purpose of the smoking lounge ordinance, “the city council finds that based on the characteristics of the use and past experience with these uses, a need has emerged to develop regulations to protect public health, safety and welfare applicable to smoking lounge and facilities commonly described as tobacco retail specialty stores, cigar bars, 0 percent nicotine establishments, hookah lounges and bars and other smoking facilities by any other name, that may desire to operate within the city.”

 During the July 8 meeting, Miotke said Paletko’s veto was accurate with regard to all the legal aspects that were stated.

 “If people opposed hookah lounges or smoking lounges of this sort then they need to recognize the opinion that I gave and the opinion that was reiterated,” he said.
 “This will violate the Zoning Enabling Act, we’ve already said.
-There are numerous other issues so if this body wants to end up doing something about hookah or smoking lounges it needs to follow the law, that is very important consideration and if this body overrides the veto we are going to have some very serious legal problems.”
+There are numerous other issues so if this body wants to end up doing something about hookah or smoking lounges it needs to follow the law, that is a very important consideration and if this body overrides the veto we are going to have some very serious legal problems.”

-According to the state of Michigan, the act is one “to codify the laws regarding local units of government regulating the development and use of land; to provide for the adoption of zoning ordinances; to provide for the establishment in countries, townships, cities, and villages of zoning districts; to prescribe the powers and duties of certain officials; to provide for the assessment and collection of fees; to authorize the issuance of bonds and notes; to prescribe penalties and provide remedies; and to repeal acts and parts of acts.”
+According to the state of Michigan, the act is one “to codify the laws regarding local units of government regulating the development and use of land; to provide for the adoption of zoning ordinances; to provide for the establishment in counties, townships, cities, and villages of zoning districts; to prescribe the powers and duties of certain officials; to provide for the assessment and collection of fees; to authorize the issuance of bonds and notes; to prescribe penalties and provide remedies; and to repeal acts and parts of acts.”